-- 1. What is the local government trying to subsidize with this tax break?
-Answer: Expenditures on home improvement. - 2.
-What is the externality that this subsidy is trying to internalize?
+1. What is the local government trying to subsidize with this tax break?

+Answer: Expenditures on home improvement.

+2. What is the externality that this subsidy is trying to internalize?

-Answer: It is a positive externality.
-When a house is well maintained, it raises the value (or fails to reduce the value) of the nearby property.
+Answer: When a house is well maintained, it raises the value (or fails to reduce the value) of the nearby property.
 Individual buyers and sellers in the market for home repair do not take this into account when choosing the quantity of home repair and, thus, the optimal quantity exceeds the equilibrium quantity.

-While taxes and subsidies usually create inefficiencies, are taxes and subsidies always inefficient?
+3. While taxes and subsidies usually create inefficiencies, are taxes and subsidies always inefficient?
 Why?

-Answer: No. Appropriate Pigovian taxes and subsidies can help to move a market closer to efficiency because the market equilibrium is inefficient to begin with.
+Answer: No. Appropriate Pigovian taxes and subsidies move a market closer to efficiency because the market equilibrium is inefficient to begin with.